tsamb/edit-a-file-git-training-challenge/README.md

 # Editing a file with the student workflow

+Make some changes to the limerick text file in this repository in a local branch and push those changes back to this repository.

+#### Workflow:

 1. Copy the clone link from a challenge
 2. git clone \<paste the clone link here\>
 3. cd \<repository name\>